Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): G: Conventional peak width analysis

 The conventional approach of extracting the peak width would be to take one-dimensional line cuts through CDW peaks in the binned data and extract intensity and width parameters from fitting.
 Fitting domains must be chosen arbitrarily in relation to diffuse scattering and spurious crystallographic imperfections, making this approach difficult to apply to the entire dataset.
 Moreover, the necessity of determining the goodness of fit makes this approach impractical to scale.
-Applying this approach to an ad-hoc choice of peaks at $hkl = 4\ 2\ 3\pm q_c$ in SM Fig.~\ref{SM_fig:1D_Gauss_fits} shows that the spurious signals make it difficult to find a uniform way to fit even a small number of peaks in these data, and even the best-fitted parameters will have low precision.
+Applying this approach to an ad-hoc choice of peaks at $hkl = 4\ 2\ 3\pm q_c$ in SM Fig.~\ref{SM_fig:1D_Gauss_fits} for the $2\%$ intercalation shows that the spurious signals make it difficult to find a uniform way to fit even a small number of peaks in these data, and even the best-fitted parameters will have low precision.
+It is also clear from SM Fig.~\ref{SM_fig:1D_Gauss_fits} that it is impossible to extract any power law tails from fitting these peaks.
+Thus, relying on power law tails as a signature of Bragg glass is not feasible.

+The challenge in estimating the subtle peak height asymmetry or the profile asymmetry of the CDW satellite peaks in intercalated samples is also clear from SM Fig.~\ref{SM_fig:1D_Gauss_fits}.
+The peak intensities from the Gaussian fit on two pairs of satellite CDW-1 peaks do not reveal a stark asymmetry.
+Comparing the magnitude of the peak intensity ($\sim$20,000 counts) and the strength of the asymmetry seen in the diffuse scattering ($\sim$10 counts, see main Fig 4), the scale of asymmetry is too small to be detected from the fluctuations of peak height intensity.
+The peak widths of the two satellite peaks are also nearly identical, and hence we do not detect a clear signature of profile asymmetry.